vinifmor/bauh/README.md

   notifications: true  # if system popup should be displayed for some events. e.g: when there are updates, bauh will display a system popup
   single_dependency_checking: false  # if bauh should check only once if for the available technologies on the system.
 ui:
-  style: null  # the bauh QT styles. a null value will map to 'Fusion' or 'Breeze' ( depending on what is installed )
+  style: null  # the current QT style set.
+A null value will map to 'Fusion' or 'Breeze' ( depending on what is installed )
   table:
     max_displayed: 50  # defines the maximum number of displayed applications on the table.
   tray:  # system tray settings